How to Remove “This site may be hacked” Warning message

 - Malware Distribution: The hacker may be using your site to infect your visitors with software designed to access confidential information or harm their computers.

 Remove infected pages and files.
-Consult an expert if you are not sure which pages are safe to remove.
 It is advised to take your site offline before quarantining your site so that there is less interference from the hacker, and meanwhile, malicious code or spam files won’t be exposed to visitors.
 This will not affect your future SEO ranking.

 Scan for malware and identify vulnerabilities